-The visa free, 3-month stay is technically for ‘social or business purposes’ only (as stipulated on the Malaysian Immigration website), so by actively seeking employment you’re breaching the conditions of your stay.
+The visa free, 3-month stay is technically for a social visit only (as stipulated on the Malaysian Immigration website), so by actively seeking employment you’re breaching the conditions of your stay.

 Well, you’ll probably be more of a ‘digital hermit’ if you want to stay in Malaysia! 😉

-Seriously though, digital nomads who come from a Western country whom qualify for the visa free 3 months have been doing the same as travellers for years- i.e. staying in Malaysia long-term via visa runs.
+Seriously though, digital nomads who come from Western countries that qualify for the visa free 3 months have been doing the same as travellers for years- i.e. staying in Malaysia long-term via visa runs.
 According to HLX Malaysia, out of the 20-million digital nomads around the world, 60% are in Asia- with Malaysia taking 3rd place after Bali & Chiang Mai.